Issam Fares Institute for Public Policy and International Affairs: Architecture

-The American University of Beirut's (AUB) master plan requested a home for its new think tank that was in harmony with the rest of the campus, had minimal impact on the surrounding greenery, and preserved sight lines to the Mediterranean below despite its location on the upper part of campus.
-Architecture firm Zaha Hadid Architects won the University's design competition to create this building.
-Iraqi-British Zaha Hadid was a former AUB student.
+The American University of Beirut (AUB) master plan requested a home for its new think tank that had minimal impact on the surrounding area and preserved sight lines to the Mediterranean below, despite its location on the upper part of campus.
+Architecture firm Zaha Hadid won the design competition to create this building; she was a former AUB student.

-The Issam Fares Institute building is 3,000 square feet and made of fair-faced concrete, continuing Lebanon's 20th century construction culture.
-To reduce the building's footprint, the designers placed a reading room, workshop conference room, and research spaces in a 21-metre-long cantilever, leaving greenspace below.
-The cantilever acts as a sun shade and maintains a social space on campus.

-Designers incorporated the campus' intersecting routes to create a series of interlocking platforms with research and discussion spaces.
+The Issam Fares Institute building is 3,000 square feet and made of fair-faced concrete.
+The designers placed a reading room, workshop conference room, and research spaces in a 21-metre-long cantilever.
+The campus has intersecting routes of interlocking platforms with research and discussion spaces.
 Second-floor research rooms connect with the rest of the campus via a ramp surrounded by hundred-year-old ficus and cypress trees.
-The building's height matches the surrounding trees, integrating into its natural surroundings.
-Last in a series of buildings, the Institute completes an oval courtyard of the AUB's hilltop upper campus.
+The building's height matches the surrounding trees.
+The institute has an oval courtyard on the upper campus.